 - What is the risk associated with Thalidomide Celgene?

 Most patients taking thalidomide experience side effects.
-The most common side effects (seen in more than 1 patient in 10) are neutropenia (low levels of neutrophils, a type of white blood cell), leucopenia (low white-blood-cell counts), anaemia (low red-blood-cell counts), lymphopenia (low levels of lymphocytes, another type of white blood cell), thrombocytopenia (low levels of platelets in the blood), peripheral neuropathy (nerve damage causing tingling, pain and numbness in the hands and feet), tremor (shaking), dizziness, paraesthesia (unusual sensations like pins and needles), dysaesthesia (reduced sense of touch), somnolence (sleepiness), constipation and peripheral oedema (swelling, usually in the legs).
+The most common side effects with Thalidomide Celgene used together with melphalan and prednisone (seen in more than 1 patient in 10) are neutropenia (low levels of neutrophils, a type of white blood cell), leucopenia (low white blood cell counts), anaemia (low red blood cell counts), lymphopenia (low levels of lymphocytes, another type of white blood cell), thrombocytopenia (low levels of platelets in the blood), peripheral neuropathy (nerve damage causing tingling, pain and numbness in the hands and feet), tremor (shaking), dizziness, paraesthesia (unusual sensations like pins and needles), dysaesthesia (reduced sense of touch), somnolence (sleepiness), constipation and peripheral oedema (swelling, usually in the legs).
 For the full list of all side effects reported with Thalidomide Celgene, see the package leaflet.

 Thalidomide is a powerful human ‘teratogen’, meaning that it has a harmful effect on the unborn child, causing severe and life-threatening birth defects.
 The strict conditions put in place to prevent pregnancies and the exposure of unborn children to thalidomide must be met by all men and women taking the medicine.